 The dispute is one in a series of claims, which have been ongoing since 2014, brought by the LIA – an oil wealth fund set up under the former Libyan regime – in relation to investments entered into by the LIA with Western banks (including Goldman Sachs and Société Générale).

 If the LIA's claim is now to proceed, it will have to be brought before the Libyan courts.

-Rachael led the team of senior associate Shaun Maloney, associate Rebecca Findlay and paralegal David Freeman on the Cayman law elements of the dispute.
+Rachael led the team of senior associate Shaun Maloney and associate Rebecca Findlay on the Cayman law elements of the dispute.

 The full judgment can be found here: The Libyan Investment Authority v J.P.
 Morgan Markets Ltd & Ors (Rev 1) EWHC 1452 (Comm) (10 June 2019)